Evald Tang Kristensen: Early life

 Born in Nørre Bjert near Kolding, Tang Kristensen had a difficult childhood.
-After the death of his father when he was still young, he was brought up on the moors near Viborg by an unsympathetic step-father and a mother who suffered from excessive housework.
-He was charged with looking after the family's two cows and was also expected to care for his younger siblings.
+After the death of his father when he was still young, he was brought up on the moors near Viborg by an unsympathetic stepfather and a mother who suffered from excessive housework.
+He was charged with looking after the family's two cows and was expected to care for his younger siblings.
 Bright for his age, he studied Danish with the local pastor.
-He wanted to be a doctor but it was beyond the means available.
-In 1858, he was sent to the seminary in Grenå where he graduated as a school teacher in 1861, soon obtaining posts of assistant teacher at Husby near Nissum Fjord, then in Helstrup near Randers (1863–66).
-To offset his lonely life there, he prepared to take an additional examination as a cantor.
+He wanted to be a doctor, but it was beyond the means available.
+In 1858, he was sent to the seminary in Grenå, where he graduated as a school teacher in 1861, soon obtaining positions of assistant teacher at Husby near Nissum Fjord, then Helstrup near Randers (1863–66).
+He prepared to take an additional examination as a cantor to offset his lonely life there.
 As a result, he became interested in folk music.
-As a boy he had taken an interest in collecting riddles but it was only when he was teaching in Gellerup in 1866 that he realized he had a vocation to become a folklore collector.
+As a boy he had taken an interest in collecting riddles, but it was only when he was teaching in Gellerup in 1866 that he realized he had a vocation to become a folklore collector.